allefeld/htcondor-matlab/README.md

     condorCreateTask(jobHandle, taskFun, argIn, numArgOut)

-`taskFun` is the function handle of the task function; it can reference an m-file, a nested function, or an anonymous function. `argIn` is a cell array containing the arguments to be passed to the task function, and `numArgOut` is the number of its output arguments.
+`taskFun` is the function handle of the task function; it can reference an m-file (including private) as well as an anonymous, local, or nested function. `argIn` is a cell array containing the arguments to be passed to the task function, and `numArgOut` is the number of its output arguments.

 After submitting a job, its progress can be monitored using: